EXPRESSCLUSTER/Cluster-Set/README.md

 	- Stop the VM on a node in cluster-A
 	- Select option to reverse the direction of replication
 	- Select option to start the VM on a node in cluster-B
-- LM requirement : optional or mandatory
+- LM (Live Migration) requirement : optional or mandatory
 - WSFC requirement : optional or mandatory

 ### Yoshida's Ideas 2022.08.03